sharovatov/teamlead/articles/happiness.md

 Key points here are: _repetitive_ and _mundane_.

-Software development (as pretty much any other intellectual labour) is all about solving problems.
+Software development (as pretty much any other type of intellectual labour) is all about solving problems.
 World changes often, new problems arise, there’s pretty much always something new to solve.

 Yet, sometimes developers do need to do something ‘not new’, something they know for sure how to do.